karlroberts/karlroberts.github.io/source/_posts/2017-09-19-polipay-considered-harmful.markdown

 How is this legitimate!?
 Read on to see what I found out.
 Maybe you can help explain why people think this is a safe thing to do online?
 <!-- more -->

 ### What is POLi payments?.
 At first glance the POLi website looks pretty impressive.
 Nice and slick.
+The Autralia Post logo is prominantly displayed at the top of the page adding an air or respectability.

-The Autralia Post logo POLi Payments Pty Ltd is an online payment system in Australia and New Zealand
+POLi Payments Pty Ltd is an online payment system in Australia and New Zealand.

+In October 2014 POLi payments (formally Centricom Pty Ltd) [was aquired](https://au.linkedin.com/company/poli-payments) by [SecurePay Holdings](https://www.directory.gov.au/portfolios/communications-and-arts/australian-postal-corporation/securepay-holdings-pty-ltd) is a Australia Post controlled holding company for SecurePay Pty Ltd, an entity which provides online payment services.

-POLi enables consumers to pay for goods or services directly from a merchant's website without the need for a credit card, but by using a direct connection to the user's internet banking
+POLi enables consumers to pay for goods or services directly from a merchant's website without the need for a credit card, but by using a direct connection to the user's internet banking.

 ### Why Would you use POLi payments
+First of all, it's fast.
+Payment is immediate, I dson't have to wait a few days like with BPay for my money to clear, so for anyone whowants to get those Bitcoins now while the price is right it seems like a good thing.

+But Credit Card or charge card, (eg Visa or MasterCard) payments are immediate too so why not use that?
+After all If I pay with a CreditCard I get purchase protection, I am dealing with the Credit card company not the vendor, so if the goods dont arrive my account gets re-credited and the Credit Card company goes after the vendor.
+They have more clout then me and I don't have to chase a dodgy vendor for my goods.

+All of that is great, but it comes at a cost.
+Often there is a few percents of surcharge to use a Credit card that gets passed down to the  cutomer.

+Poli payments are free to the user.
+There are no charges to the user paying for goods this way.

 ### How is this different from other online payment systems